 The REIT provided capital for facility improvements to one of the tenants of the automotive dealership properties located in Winnipeg, Manitoba.
-The total capital of \$1,908 resulted in an annual rent increase effective March 6, 2020.
+Capital of \$1,908 resulted in an annual rent increase effective March 6, 2020 and an additional \$1,346 of capital resulted in an annual rent increase effective July 7, 2020.